ianliu-johnston/AirBnB_clone_v3/README.md

 # AirBnB Clone

-**Purpose**

-The purpose of this project is to recreate the AirBnB site, from the back-end data management to the front-end user interface.
+Recreation of the AirBnB site, from the back-end data management to the front-end user interface.
+Written in Python and MySQL.

 <h4>Third Phase</h4>
-lala
+Description currently empty.

 <h4>second phase</h4>
 Command line interpretor can now save objects into a mysql database by setting the following environmental variables